hilaily/echo-intro/website/content/guide/middleware.md

 e := echo.New()
 e.Use(middleware.RecoverFromConfig(middleware.RecoverConfig{
   StackSize:  1 << 10, // 1 KB
-  StackAll:   middleware.DefaultRecoverConfig.StackAll,
-  PrintStack: middleware.DefaultRecoverConfig.PrintStack,
 }))
 ```

-Example above uses a `StackSize` of 1 KB and sets StackAll to false.
-For `PrintStack`
+Example above uses a `StackSize` of 1 KB and default values for `DisableStackAll`
-it uses the default value.
+and `DisablePrintStack`.

 ### Gzip Middleware